sherpa/sherpa/docs/models/index.rst

 the width of two model components are the same, or a functional form, such as saying that the position of one component is a certain distance away from another component.
-This concept is refererred to as linking parameter values.
-The second case incudes the first - where the functional relationship is equality - but it is treated separately here as it is a common operation.
+This concept is referred to as linking parameter values.
+The second case includes the first - where the functional relationship is equality - but it is treated separately here as it is a common operation.
-Lnking parameters also reduces the number of free parameters in a fit.
+Linking parameters also reduces the number of free parameters in a fit.

 The following examples use the same two model components::